nalester/revision/04_revised_SI_exploration.md

 what you got).
 However, the results hold up.

-I leave it here (if the authors are interested, I recommend examining the other variants of the analysis applied to the filled pauses).
+I leave it here (if the authors are interested, I recommend examining the other variants of the analysis applied to the filled pauses with the silence data).